MalekAlthubiany/impacket-mssqlclient-OSCP/README.md

-#  Penetration Testing with Impacket MSSQLClient "OSCP Guide"
+#  Penetration Testing with Impacket MSSQLClient "OSCP guide"

 This repository provides a comprehensive guide on how to perform advanced penetration testing using the Impacket `mssqlclient` tool.
 This guide covers the setup, configuration, and advanced usage scenarios for effective penetration testing.